Joey Aguilar

-Jose "Joey" Aguilar (born June 16, 2001) is an American college football quarterback who plays for the Tennessee Volunteers.
-He previously played for the Appalachian State Mountaineers and the Diablo Valley Vikings.
+Jose "Joey" Aguilar (born June 16, 2001) is an American professional football quarterback for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Appalachian State Mountaineers, Diablo Valley Vikings, and Tennessee Volunteers.

 Early life

 Aguilar attended Freedom High School, where he completed 336 of 552 pass attempts for 5,575 yards and 59 touchdowns to 14 interceptions.
 He also rushed for 151 yards and four touchdowns.
 Aguilar enrolled to play college football at City College of San Francisco.

 College career

 City College of San Francisco (2019–2020)

 With no offers coming out of high school, Aguilar enrolled at the City College of San Francisco and redshirted as a true freshman in 2019.

 Aguilar did not get the opportunity to play in 2020, as the season was cancelled due to the COVID-19 pandemic.
 He considered ending his football career and pursuing a career as a firefighter after taking firefighting courses at CCSF.
 Later, Aguilar decided to transfer to Diablo Valley College and continue playing college football.